Bernardvdv/Maleficent-Pumpkin/README.md

 ***Adafruit Ring And Stick Config***

 1. Assuming Arduino IDE is already installed, connect the LILYGO® TTGO T-Lion ESP32-WROVER via USB.
+2. Import the pumpkin.ino sketch into Arduino IDE
-2. Enter wifi credentials in the SSID and PWD field as seen in below code snippet.
+3. Enter wifi credentials in the SSID and PWD field as seen in below code snippet.

 ```js
 const char *SSID = "ENTER_SSID_HERE";